How to Audit Your Brand: the five step guide

 Brand Audit Cost & Timelines

 There are many variables in calculating the cost and time involved in delivering a brand audit.
 Talking through your requirements and desired outcomes with an agency or consultant can help you better understand what is required.
-Feel free to reach out to our Brand Strategist Sallie Bale for a chat about what it is you’re looking to achieve.
+Feel free to reach out to our team for a chat about what it is you’re looking to achieve.

 Things you’ll need to consider when putting together your brand audit budget include: